 - Santa Maria della Pieta Church

-Hours: Concerts usually start between 7-9pm and last 2-3 hours.
+- Hours: Concerts usually start between 7-9pm and last 2-3 hours.

-Cost: From €20 to €100 depending on performance and venue.
+- Cost: From €20 to €100 depending on performance and venue.

+One of Italy’s greatest achievements is pizza.
 The birthplace of pizza is Naples, but Venice also has a lot of fantastic pizza on offer, with some toppings created for the area with local ingredients.

 - Hours: Birreria la Corte 12pm-3pm, 6pm-10.30pm, seven days a week.